alexbelgium/hassio-addons/free_games_claimer/README.md

 ## About

-[Epic Games Store Weekly Free Games](https://github.com/claabs/epicgames-freegames-node) : automatically login and redeem promotional free games from the Epic Games Store.
-Handles multiple accounts, 2FA, captcha bypass, captcha notifications, and scheduled runs.
+[Free Games Claimer](https://github.com/vogler/free-games-claimer) : Claims free games periodically on

+- Epic Games Store
+- Amazon Prime Gaming
+- GOG
+- Live Games with Gold - planned

-This addon is based on the docker image https://hub.docker.com/r/charlocharlie/epicgames-freegames
+This addon is based on the docker image https://github.com/vogler/free-games-claimer

 ## Configuration

 Webui can be found at <http://your-ip:PORT>.

 There are no addon options.
-All configuration files in json format (config and cookies) must be manually added in /config/addons_config/free_games_claimer/ according to the documentation here for config files (https://github.com/claabs/epicgames-freegames-node#json-configuration) and cookies (https://github.com/claabs/epicgames-freegames-node#cookie-import)
+All configuration files in yaml format (config and cookies) must be manually added in /config/addons_config/free_games_claimer/ according to the documentation here for config files (https://github.com/vogler/free-games-claimer#configuration--options)

 If this file doesn't exist, it will be created at first boot.